What are Stem Cell Orthopedic Injections?

 To learn more about the affects of biologics in sports medicine, please visit the biologic research section of our website: Biologic Research.

-To learn more about the healing abilities of adult stem cells, or to determine if you are a candidate for stem cell orthopedic injections, please contact the Denver, Vail and Aspen, Colorado area orthopedic office of Dr. Matthew Provencher.
+To learn more about the healing abilities of adult stem cells, or to determine if you are a candidate for stem cell orthopedic injections, please contact the orthopedic office of Dr. Matthew Provencher, serving patients from the surrounding communities of Denver, Vail and Aspen, Colorado.